Rafale25/3D-Graphics-and-Animation/Render/Readme.md

 <img src="images/scene_solid.png" width="100%"/>

 And a last touch for the render is some depth of field to give more attention on the robots fighting in front of the camera.

 <br><br>

+# Conclusion

+I'm happy of what I've accomplished to do globally.
+But there's a lot of part that I would do differently if I had to do it again.<br>
+For example, the idea of making an object of multiples meshes instead of a single connected one (like the robot's eye that I actually changed at the end).
+Because of that, I have lost a lot of time at the beginning and on the robot.
+The tail of the robot have this problem even thought i did not mention it.<br>
+Also the robot's armature is difficult to work with and to select, i did not do a great job on parenting objects.
+I couldn't make a walking animation for the unreal Animation because too difficult without Inverse Kinematics.

+<br><br>